ArjunaCluster/ArjunaUsers/getting_started/connecting.md

 ```

 As Arjuna is on the CMU network, the above command will only work if you are also
-connected to the CMU Network (i.e. you are on campus).
+connected to the CMU Network (i.e. you are on campus or using [CMU's VPN]).

 When you first log in to Arjuna, you will be prompted for a password.
 Enter the password given to you by the Administrator who created your account.
 You will be immediately required to change it.